C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

-We could either keep UB or give a more constrained semantics, e.g. that it must either (however the implementation prefers) be reported as a compile-time or run-time error or be treated as a concrete allocation-time nondeterministic value.
+We could either keep UB or give a more constrained semantics, e.g. that it must either (however the implementation prefers) be identified at compile-time (with a diagnostic message) or give rise to a non-silent run-time error or be treated as a concrete allocation-time nondeterministic value.

 Straw poll 3: For an uninitialised reads of a scalar non-character typed object of automatic storage duration, for a type that does not (on the